 Among the most critical assignments coordinated in the Interpreter Services Program are requests from Virginia Courts.
 The availability of highly qualified court interpreters varies significantly across the state and, in some areas, interpreters with the most appropriate certification for critical court cases must travel two hours or more each way in order to provide services.
-Contract and court rates for interpreters have remained at the same level for at least 8 years and, with increasing competition for services from private agencies, VDDHH must consider a rate increase in the current biennium.
+The current MOU with the Supreme Court of Virginia has been in place for ten years.
+Efforts to update this agreement have been slow but ongoing.

-Over the past two years, there has been an increase in requests for Certified Deaf Interpreters (CDIs - native Deaf American Sign Language users trained and certified as relay interpreters).
-With only a handful of CDIs in the Northern Virginia area and none in other parts of the state, such requests create a challenge.
+In recent years, there has been an increase in requests for Certified Deaf Interpreters (CDIs - native Deaf American Sign Language users trained and certified as relay interpreters).
+With only a handful of CDIs in the Commonwealth, such requests create a challenge.